Overview

 Recruitment Screener

-To target our key demographic, we selected participants under 35 years old who either traveled recently or planned to travel within the next three months.
+We selected participants under 35 years old who either traveled recently or planned to travel within the next three months to ensure that our key findings were derived from our targeted demographic.

 Contextual Inquiries